 Skip to content

-Google Docs is a suite of free ‘office’ applications that are online (in ‘the cloud’) rather than installed on your own computer.
+Google Docs (now part of Google Drive) is a suite of free ‘office’ applications that are online (in ‘the cloud’) rather than installed on your own computer.
 They include word processing, spreadsheet, presentation and more.
 The huge advantage of working with a ‘cloud’ application rather than a local one is that documents are available from any computer with an internet connection.
 If you create a document it will initially be private, but can be shared with others.
 Once shared you know that the document you are working on IS ALWAYS the up to date version because there is only the one document which everyone accesses to make revisions.
 Microsoft Office documents can be imported to be edited and shared.
 PDF and graphic files can be uploaded to be stored and shared too.
 You can create folders and sub folders of documents, and share entire folders if you wish.

 To get a quick overview of Google Docs it is well spending 1 minute viewing a video at http://www.youtube.com/docs